INK-USC/XCSR/README.md

-# Common Sense Beyond English: Evaluating and Improving Multilingual Language Models for Commonsense Reasoning
+# Common Sense Beyond English: Evaluating and Improving Multilingual LMs for Commonsense Reasoning

 This is the Github repository of our paper, ***"Common Sense Beyond English: Evaluating and Improving Multilingual Language Models for Commonsense Reasoning"*** (in Proc. of ACL2021) about [MickeyProbe](https://inklab.usc.edu/XCSR/mickey) and [X-CSR](https://inklab.usc.edu//XCSR/xcsr_datasets).
 The detailed information and the links to download our data are available on the project website:
 [***https://inklab.usc.edu/XCSR/***](https://inklab.usc.edu/XCSR/).